Dual communities in spatial networks: Results

-We find that the optimal network structure shows primal communities for weakly fluctuating sources, $\sigma_D^2\approx 1$.
-For strong fluctuations, $\sigma_D^2\gg 1$, the network undergoes a transition to a dual community structure (see Fig.~\ref{fig:Optimal_supply_networks}).
-We can capture this transition in terms of the primal and dual Fiedler values (Fig.~\ref{fig:Optimal_supply_networks}g).
-Thus, optimal supply networks have a community structure -- whether it is primal or dual depends on the degree of fluctuations.
+For strong fluctuations, $\sigma_D^2\gg 1$, a local area supply is no longer possible and long-distance connectivity is required.
+Remarkably, this connectivity is established in one central vein that links the two fluctuating sources see Fig.~\ref{fig:Optimal_supply_networks}b).
+As a consequence, the optimal networks show a pronounced dual community structure similar to leaf venation networks.
+We can capture the transition from a primal to a dual community structure in terms of the primal and dual Fiedler values (Fig.~\ref{fig:Optimal_supply_networks}e).
+Increasing $\sigma_D^2$, we observe a smooth crossover from primal communities with $\lambda_2 \rightarrow 0$ to dual communities with $\lambda^*_2 \rightarrow 0$.
+We note that a similar picture is found if the Fiedler values $\lambda_2$ and $\lambda_2^*$ are replaced by another measure such as the modularity (see Supplementary Figure~S1).
+We conclude that optimal supply networks typically have a community structure -- whether it is primal or dual depends on the degree of fluctuations.

 Strikingly, an analogous transition is observed for actual power transmission grids when optimizing the network structure for different levels of fluctuating renewable energy sources.
 We consider the European power transmission grid and optimize its network structure for different carbon dioxide (CO$_2$) emission reduction targets compared to the year 1990 ranging from $60\%$ to $100\%$ reduction using the open energy system model 'PyPSA-Eur'~\cite{horsch_2018} (see Methods for details).
-In Supplementary Figures~S2 and S3 we illustrate how the generation mix in the optimized power system changes for different emission scenarios from conventionally-dominated grids to highly-renewable grids.
+In Supplementary Figures~S3 and S4 we illustrate how the generation mix in the optimized power system changes for different emission scenarios from conventionally-dominated grids to highly-renewable grids.

 We find that the decarbonization of power generation drives a transition from primal to dual communities in the grid.
 A reduction in generation-based CO$_2$ emissions corresponds to an increased share of power being produced by fluctuating renewable energy sources.
-With increasing penetration of fluctuating renewables, we observe a decrease in the dual Fiedler value $\lambda_2^*$ and an increase in the primal Fiedler value $\lambda_2$, which indicates a transition from primal to dual communities in the optimized networks (Fig.~\ref{fig:Optimal_supply_networks}n).
+With increasing penetration of fluctuating renewables, we observe a decrease in the dual Fiedler value $\lambda_2^*$ and an increase in the primal Fiedler value $\lambda_2$, which indicates a transition from primal to dual communities in the optimized networks (Fig.~\ref{fig:Optimal_supply_networks}j).
 Hence, the primal-dual transition emerges both in fundamental models and in realistic high-resolutions simulations of spatial networks.